thingsiplay/fpath/doc/fmt.md

 single process once with all files together in one go.
 Therefore this is as fast as it can get; but still considerably slower than other commands.

+The "r" variants will resolve any symbolic link to their target.

 NOTE: Known limitation with the `{center}`, `{right}`, `{left}` and `{fill}` commands, which do not affect these commands.
 That's because this `file` process is run at last after the formatting.